cerebralideas/Cerebral-Coding-Guide/readme.md

 1. ## Global Rules:

-	A. All code should look like a single person typed it, no matter how many people contributed.
+	1. All code should look like a single person typed it, no matter how many people contributed.

-	B. Write readable, understandable code.
+	2. Write readable, understandable code.
 Don't code as if you are the only one who needs to understand it.

-	C. Don't be afraid to adopt new, modern techniques, i.e. don't do things just because that's how you've always done them
+	3. Don't be afraid to adopt new, modern techniques, i.e. don't do things just because that's how you've always done them

-	D. Use proven conventions and techniques
+	4. Use proven conventions and techniques

-	E. Use the DRY technique as often as possible: [the DRY philosophy](http://en.wikipedia.org/wiki/Don't_repeat_yourself)
+	5. Use the DRY technique as often as possible: [the DRY philosophy](http://en.wikipedia.org/wiki/Don't_repeat_yourself)

-	F. Use quality tools, resources & references
+	6. Use quality tools, resources & references

 		* [jsPerf](http://jsperf.com/)
 		* [jsFiddle](http://jsfiddle.net/)